-XCA supports the means to query and retrieve relevant patient health data held by other communities in the form of documents.
-Using XCA requires knowledge of patient identity and the HomeCommunityID of the Responding Node when querying for and retrieving clinical documents.
+XCA supports the means to Query and retrieve relevant patient health data held by other communities in the form of documents.
+Using XCA requires knowledge of patient identity and the HomeCommunityID of the Responding Node when Querying for and retrieving clinical documents.
+If the Patient Discovery Query response contains multiple patient identifiers, then there will need to be multiple FindDocuments requests; one for each patient identifier selected.

 IHE does not define a document beyond "a collection of bytes, including proprietary and textual formats."
 Therefore an XCA document may be any form of information including C-CDA 2.1, FHIR® resources, PDF, or other formats.
 For purposes of Document Query and Retrieve, C-CDA 2.1 is the expected format for all patient information.
-If a Responding Node is unable to return a C-CDA 2.1 document, the data may be converted to the C-CDA 2.1 format by a Responding QHIN, Participant, or Subparticipant prior to transmission to the Initiating QHIN.
+If a Responding Node is unable to return a C-CDA 2.1 document, the data may be converted to the C-CDA 2.1 template by a Responding QHIN, Participant, or Subparticipant prior to transmission to the Initiating QHIN.